Deadline: Friday, January 27, 2017

 Grant for Graduate Research

-This grant was established in 1986 by the Sagan Family to recognize an outstanding research project in the field of Women’s and Gender Studies.
+This grant was established in 1986 by the Sagan Family to recognize an outstanding research project in the field of Women’s, Gender, and Sexuality Studies.
 All Brandeis graduate students in any program are eligible to apply.

 2012-2013: Amy Hanes